dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 ## Conclusion

-There we have it, a Gatsby blog with Auth0 authentication, markdown post pagination, and newsletter signup for authenticated users.
+There we have it, a Gatsby blog with Auth0 authentication, markdown post pagination, and newsletter signup for authenticated users with a Webtask using an Auth0 `access_token`.

 As Gatsby is a static site generator, to be able make real use of our authentication we needed a backend application to provide functionality through an API to the React element of the site.
 Gatsby has a great guide and demo application for creating [hybrid app pages](https://www.gatsbyjs.org/docs/building-apps-with-gatsby/).